 Double Smoked Ham with Cherry Cola Glaze

 This is the Easter ham that makes a statement—spiral-sliced, double smoked, and glazed with a bold cherry cola finish.
-Sweet, sticky, and unapologetically built to steal the show.
+Finished with Sweet Heat 74 , it’s sweet, sticky, and unapologetically built to steal the show.

 Ingredients